iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 <br>

-We also filtered out 258 rides with an "invalid return" station.
-This could be any number of things, but since finding nominal distance for these rides is very difficult, we filtered these out as well.
+I also filtered out 258 rides with an "invalid return" station.
+This could be any number of things, but since finding nominal distance for these rides is very difficult, I filtered these out as well.

-With the above, we arrived at an estimate of **372,684 B-cycle rides in 2014**.
+With the above, I arrived at an estimate of **372,684 B-cycle rides in 2014**.

 ### Distance Traveled

-As mentioned in bullet #3 in the Data Acquisition section, we used a Google Maps API in the `ggmap` package to derive the between-station distance for each station pair and then for each ride.
-Because a large number of rides were returning to the same kiosk, meaning the minimum distance ridden cannot be estimated by Google Maps, we estimated the distance ridden by calculating the average speed of all the other rides (nominal distance ridden divided by the duration), and then applying this average speed to the same-kiosk trip durations, capping the trips at an arbitrary 5 miles.
-While it's likely we are underestimating the total distance ridden by a fair amount (perhaps 25%), since many riders will not take the straight-line distance between two stations (especially tourists/non-commuters), we estimate riders rode **at least 616,960 miles** on B-cycle in 2014, with a more likely number 25% higher at 771,200 miles.
+As mentioned in bullet #3 in the Data Acquisition section, I used a Google Maps API in the `ggmap` package to derive the between-station distance for each station pair and then for each ride.
+Because a large number of rides were returning to the same kiosk, meaning the minimum distance ridden cannot be estimated by Google Maps, I estimated the distance ridden by calculating the average speed of all the other rides (nominal distance ridden divided by the duration), and then applying this average speed to the same-kiosk trip durations, capping the trips at an arbitrary 5 miles.
+While it's likely I am underestimating the total distance ridden by a fair amount (perhaps 25%), since many riders will not take the straight-line distance between two stations (especially tourists/non-commuters), I estimate riders rode **at least 616,960 miles** on B-cycle in 2014, with a more likely number 25% higher at 771,200 miles.

 ###Most Popular and Least Popular Kiosks